Easy Copycat Panda Express Mixed Vegetables Recipe

 Make it a Meal

-• Add protein using velveting technique (detailed below)
+• Add protein using the velveting technique (detailed below)

 • Serve family-style with multiple dishes

-• Freeze: Not recommended – vegetables will become mushy
+• Freezing: Not recommended as vegetables will lose their crisp texture and become mushy

 cooked mixed vegetables on a platter